Williams at Exeter Programme in Oxford

 Exeter College has a unique relationship with Williams College, in Massachusetts, one of America's top liberal-arts colleges.
 The Williams at Exeter Programme in Oxford (WEPO) was established in 1985 when the then President of Williams, Francis Oakley, initiated a year-long programme of study in Oxford - at Exeter College.
 It has been running ever since.
 Today, Williams College sends 24 students each year to Exeter College as full members of College.

 This programme is one of Exeter's greatest strengths.
 It gives Exeter students the opportunity to meet some of America's brightest undergraduates in both a social and an academic environment.

 The Williams students arrive with the Freshers in October, although they themselves are going into their third (Junior) year.
 The Rector hosts a welcome event to allow them to meet Exeter's own second- and third-year students.

 The Williams students live at the Ephraim Williams House on Banbury Road (just south of Summertown in North Oxford), as do several Exeter College students.
 They very quickly make friends with Exeter undergraduates from all year groups.
-They enhance the interest that Exeter students take in American life: the College always has an enthusiastic response to the annual Thanksgiving Dinner (open to all students), to the annual North American Travel Scholarship, and to the all-night sessions in Hall with a big-screen television which have allowed students to follow the outcome of the 2004 and 2008 American presidential elections.
+They enhance the interest that Exeter students take in American life: the College always has an enthusiastic response to the annual Thanksgiving Dinner (open to all students), to the annual North American Travel Scholarship, and to the all-night sessions in Hall with a big-screen television which have allowed students to follow the outcome of the American presidential elections since 2004.